Depression Vulnerability Factors and How to Avoid Them

 Depression is a mental illness that refuses to discriminate.
 There isn’t a man, woman or child on this planet that isn’t susceptible to depression and whether we like to admit it or not, depression is a serious issue that could hit anyone at any given time for any given reason.

 Depression is as dangerous as it is common: if left untreated or undiagnosed, it can lead to suicidal ideation in those who are affected by its devastating symptoms.
 Depression is so dangerous, in fact, that it kills more teenagers and young adults than traffic accidents and drug overdoses, combined.

 As severe and dangerous as depression is, it is highly treatable.
-Even more importantly, however, is if it is comprehensively understood, a depressive disorder is also highly avoidable.
-The more we understand about our inherent vulnerability to depression, the more successful we can be in treating, and even avoiding the mental illness, altogether.
+Even more importantly, however, is ths:if it is comprehensively understood, a depressive disorder is also highly avoidable.
+The more we understand about our inherent vulnerability to depression, the more successful we can be in treating, and even avoiding, this mental illness, altogether.

-The following article provides a list of ten vulnerability factors that put a person at risk of developing mild to severe depression.
-If you are among the millions of chronically depressed, avoiding these vulnerability factors are the key to helping you overcome your unwelcomed depression.
+The following article provides a list of 10 vulnerability factors that put a person at risk of developing mild to severe depression.
+If you are among the millions of chronically depressed, avoiding these vulnerability factors are one key to helping you overcome your unwelcomed depression.